Pathfinder network

+Rationale

+Relationships among a set of elements are often represented as a square matrix with entries representing the relations between all pairs of the elements.
+Relations such as distances, dissimilarities, similarities, relatedness, correlations, co-occurrences, conditional probabilities, etc., can be represented by such matrices.
+Such data can also be represented as networks with weighted links between the elements.
+Such matrices and networks are extremely dense and are not easily apprehended without some form of data reduction or pruning.

-A pathfinder network is a psychometric scaling method based on graph theory and used in the study of expertise, knowledge acquisition, knowledge engineering, scientific citation patterns, information retrieval, and data visualization.
+A pathfinder network results from applying a pruning method that removes weaker links from a (usually dense) network according to the lengths of alternative paths (see below).
+It is used as a psychometric scaling method based on graph theory and used in the study of expertise, education, knowledge acquisition, mental models, and knowledge engineering.
+It is also employed in generating communication networks, software debugging, visualizing scientific citation patterns, information retrieval, and other forms of data visualization.
 Pathfinder networks are potentially applicable to any problem addressed by network theory.

 Overview

+Network pruning aims to highlight the more important links between elements represented in a network.
+It helps to simplify the collection of connections involved which is valuable in data visualization and in comprehending essential relations among the elements represented in the network.

-Several psychometric scaling methods start from proximity data and yield structures revealing the underlying organization of the data.
+Several psychometric scaling methods start from pairwise data and yield structures revealing the underlying organization of the data.
 Data clustering and multidimensional scaling are two such methods.
 Network scaling represents another method based on graph theory.
-Pathfinder networks are derived from proximities for pairs of entities.
+Pathfinder networks are derived from matrices of data for pairs of entities.
+Because the algorithm uses distances, similarity data are inverted to yield dissimilarities for the computations.

-Proximities can be obtained from similarities, correlations, distances, conditional probabilities, or any other measure of the relationships among entities.
-The entities are often concepts of some sort, but they can be anything with a pattern of relationships.

 In the pathfinder network, the entities correspond to the nodes of the generated network, and the links in the network are determined by the patterns of proximities.
 For example, if the proximities are similarities, links will generally connect nodes of high similarity.
+When proximities are distances or dissimilarities, links will connect the shorter distances.
 The links in the network will be undirected if the proximities are symmetrical for every pair of entities.
 Symmetrical proximities mean that the order of the entities is not important, so the proximity of i and j is the same as the proximity of j and i for all pairs i,j.
 If the proximities are not symmetrical for every pair, the links will be directed.